YuheGong/YuheGong.github.io/index.md

 My name is Yuhe (Yuri in English) Gong.
 I got my M.Sc. degree in Karlsruhe Institute of Technology, Germany.
 My previous researches focus on Reinforcement Learning, especially policy search, movement primitives, probabilistic model, and reward modelling.

+From Sept.2018 tO Oct.
+2020, I completed the compulsory course in Institute of Control Systems, KIT.
+After that, I did an intership in Prof. Gerhard Neumann's Lab (Autonomous Learning Robots Lab) and focused on the reinforcement learning and reward modelling.

 ## Research Interest

 ## Research Experience